| | |

 Instructions

-• Squeeze the water out of the rehydrated shiitake and save the liquid in a separate bowl.
+• Prep dried shiitake: Set a sieve over a bowl and pour the shiitake in.
+Squeeze the water out of the rehydrated shiitake and add to the soaking water.
+Save this water!
 Chop the shiitake and set aside with the other mushrooms.

-• Heat oil in a deep pan or wok over medium heat.
+• Stir fry aromatics, eggplant, and mushrooms: Heat oil in a deep pan or wok over medium heat.
 Add garlic, ginger, and the white parts of the green onions.
 Once fragrant (about 30-60 seconds), add eggplant and mushrooms.
 Cook until the mushrooms have released their liquid and the eggplant is tender.

-• Mix together cornstarch and 2 tbsp water to make a slurry.
-Once the sauce in the pan is boiling, add the cornstarch slurry and stir to incorporate.
-As soon as the sauce thickens, turn off the heat.
+• Thicken with starch slurry: Dissolve cornstarch in 2 tbsp water to make a slurry.
+Add the slurry and stir to incorporate.
+Once the sauce thickens, turn off the heat.
 Top with the green parts of the green onions.
-Serve immediately.
+Sprinkle sansho on top if using and serve immediately.

 Notes